Net Zero Carbon 2030: Churches and Churchyards

 Case studies and webinars

-As a starting point to the subject, PCCs may wish to consult the following up-to-date Church of England resources:
+As a starting point to the subject, PCCs are encouraged to consult the following up-to-date Church of England resources:

 Net zero carbon church